 Many women experience light vaginal bleeding after having intercourse.
 Most commonly, this is because the cervix is inflamed and engorged with blood.
 Most women are advised to stop having sex for as long as the bleeding continues.

 This is a condition which occurs when the placenta lies over, or partially over, the cervix.
 Instead of the placenta adhering to the wall of the uterus so there is a firm seal where the blood flows between the two, there is a leakage of blood.
 There are different degrees of placenta praevia, each measuring the extent to which the cervix is covered.
-If the coverage is complete, there is no way the baby can be born vaginally, so caesarian section delivery is necessary.
+If the coverage is complete, there is no way the baby can be born vaginally, so caesarean section delivery is necessary.

 Older women, having had a previous history, and multiple births, all raise the odds of having placenta praevia.
 Around 70% of women with placenta praevia have painless bleeding, 20% will experience some cramping with bleeding and 10% have no symptoms.

 This is an obstetric emergency and can threaten the life of the baby and the mother.
 In placental abruption, the placenta separates from the wall of the uterus and causes bleeding and abdominal pain.
-In most cases, caesarian section delivery is necessary.
+In most cases, caesarean section delivery is necessary.
 Women who have had four or more children, who use cocaine or tobacco, who are aged 35 or older, who have a history of placental abruption or surgery to their uterus are more at risk.
 The odds of having placental abruption are around 1 in every 200 pregnancies.

 Around 80% or women with placental abruption will experience heavy blood loss and clots from their vagina and 20% will not have any visible blood loss at all.